-- 4. Log in as the Oracle software owner user, and set the ORACLE\HOME environment variable to specify the correct Oracle home directory. - 5.
-Enter a command similar to the following to run Net Configuration Assistant in silent mode:
+- 4. Log in as the Oracle software owner user, and set the operating system ORACLE HOME environment variable for that owner to specify the correct Oracle home directory. - Enter a command similar to the following to run Net Configuration Assistant in silent mode:

-\$ \$ORACLE\HOME/bin/netca /silent /responsefile /local\dir/netca.rsp
+'''

+$ $ORACLE_HOME/bin/netca -silent -responsefile /local_dir/netca.rsp

+'''